organisciak/dissertation/document/1_intro.md

 For objective tasks, @neuendorf_content_2002 differentiates between two types: manifest and latent.

 In a simplified comparison, tasks with manifest content are ones where there is a clear correct contribution.
-Correcting or transcribing text from a scanned image would be grouped in the category.
+Transcribing text from a scanned image would be grouped in the category: the 'right answer' is there in the image.

 In contrast, latent tasks are assumed to have a theoretical truth, but one that is not outwardly stated.
-When a person tags a photograph with a free-text label or a worker classifies the sentiment of an opinionated tweet, they are interpreting the content.
+When a person tags a photograph with a free-text label or a worker classifies the sentiment of an opinionated tweet, they are interpreting the content: a much more abstract action.
 As @neuendorf_content_2002 notes, "objectivity is a much tougher criterion to achieve with latent than with manifest variables".

 ## Key concepts